Archduchess Elisabeth Marie of Austria: Early life

 After Rudolf's death, Franz Joseph took over guardianship of Erzsi; by his order, she was forbidden to leave Austria with her mother.
 At a young age she displayed a strong personality, as well as an opposition to the Viennese court.

 Her grandmother, the capricious and image obsessed Empress Elisabeth, did not enjoy being identified as a grandmother and was therefore not close to any of her grandchildren.
-However, after her assassination in 1898, her will specified that outside a large bequest of the sale of her jewels to benefit charities and religious orders, all of her personal property was bequeathed to Erzsi, her namesake and Rudolf's only child.
+However, after her assassination in 1898, her will specified that, outside a large bequest of the sale of her jewels to benefit charities and religious orders, all of her personal property was bequeathed to Erzsi, her namesake and Rudolf's only child.
 The Empress made no secret of her dislike of her daughter-in-law prior to the scandal, and after the Mayerling incident, blamed Stéphanie's jealous behavior for her son's depression and suicide.
-The crown princess herself was entirely dependent on the Emperor's charity, therefore the lack of imperial support towards Stéphanie following her husband's death negatively impacted her relationship with her daughter; the parent and child were never close.
+The crown princess was entirely dependent on the Emperor's charity, so the lack of imperial support for Stéphanie following her husband's death negatively affected her relationship with Erzsi, and the mother and child were never close.

 In 1900, Stéphanie renounced her title of Crown Princess to marry the Protestant Hungarian count Elemér Lónyay von Nagy-Lónya und Vásáros-Namény (he was eventually made a Prince in 1917 by Emperor Karl I.).
-Although Emperor Franz Joseph provided his daughter-in-law with a dowry and Lónyay eventually converted to Roman Catholicism, Elisabeth broke off all contact with her mother as she disapproved of the marriage, feeling it a betrayal of her father's memory.
-Later, following her marriage, Stéphanie retaliated by disinheriting Elisabeth in 1934.
+Although Emperor Franz Joseph provided his daughter-in-law with a dowry, and Lónyay eventually converted to Catholicism, Erzsi broke off all contact with her mother because she disapproved of the marriage, feeling it was a betrayal of her father's memory.
+Later, following her marriage, Stéphanie retaliated by disinheriting Erzsi in 1934.